Ingest NDJSON data

 Once your data is imported, you will have a Data Source with your JSON data structured in columns, which are easy to transform and consume in any Pipe.

-One of the features we have included with the new NDJSON import is to automatically detect if a new JSON property is being added when new data is coming in.
+Tinybird can automatically detect if a new JSON property is being added when new data is being ingested.

-Using the Data Source we imported in the previous paragraph, we will include a new property to know the origin country of the event, complementing the city.
-Let's append new JSON data with the extra property (example file).
+Using the Data Source import example from the previous paragraph, you can include a new property to know the origin country of the event, complementing the city.
+Append new JSON data with the extra property (using this example file).

-After finishing the import, open the Data Source modal and check that a new blue banner appears, warning you about the new properties detected in the last ingestion.
+After finishing the import, open the Data Source modal and confirm that a new blue banner appears, warning you about the new properties detected in the last ingestion:

 Automatically suggesting new columns

-Once you accept viewing those new columns, the application will allow you to add them, change the column types and the column names, as it did in the preview step in the import.
+Once you accept viewing those new columns, the application will allow you to add them, change the column types and the column names, as it did in the preview step during the import:

 Accepting new columns